jpraus/arduino-opentherm/README.md

 <img src="https://raw.githubusercontent.com/jpraus/arduino-opentherm/master/doc/rev2-esp8266-R11.png" width="32%"></img> <img src="https://raw.githubusercontent.com/jpraus/arduino-opentherm/master/doc/rev2-esp8266-trace.png" width="32%"></img> <img src="https://raw.githubusercontent.com/jpraus/arduino-opentherm/master/doc/rev2-esp8266-3v3.png" width="32%"></img>

+### Compatibility with SAMD21 based boards (Arduino Zero/Sodaq Sara)

+As well as the ESP8266, SAMD21 based board use 3.3V logic.
+The same prodedure can be followed as for the ESP8266.
+However an extra voltage divider is needed because the low voltage is not low enough for the SAMD21 chip to be recognized as low.
+Add a voltage divider of two 4k7 resistors on MASTER-IN to ground and measure the divided voltage on another pin.

 ## Working with library ##

 Library contains 3 examples to test out your setup.
 These examples are configured to use pins defined above, but library will allow you to change pins to your custom ones.